-From the view of the continuous-time partition, the clock ticks are not interpreted as events, but as step-sizes of the integrator that the integrator must exactly hit.
+Such a partition is called a discretized partition, and the clock ticks are not interpreted as events, but as step-sizes of the integrator that the integrator must hit exactly.
 Hence, no event handling is triggered at clock ticks (provided an explicit event is not triggered from the model at this time instant).